The latest Kit Maker version is 2.4.0 (beta) – Link

 (and Make Kits From It)

-If you have a Sample Pack that is not organized using folders or filenames, or you want to put together your own custom Sample Pack, click the “Make Blank Sample Pack” button to make a blank Sample Pack folder to use.
+If you have a Sample Pack that is not organized using folders or filenames, or you want to put together your own custom Sample Pack with the most control possible, click the “Make Blank Sample Pack” button to make a blank Sample Pack folder to use.
 This creates a new folder on your desktop that contains empty folders of each drum category type that Kit Maker uses (ie “Kicks”, “Snares”, “Percussion” etc)

 Rename this folder anything you want (ie “Hard Trap Pack”), but leave the category sub-folders with their original titles (“Kicks”, “Snares” etc).

-On your computer, copy your own samples into these sub-folders depending on which sound types they are (“Kick” etc).
+On your computer, copy your own samples into these empty sub-folders, depending on which sound types they are (“Kick” etc).

 These samples will later be placed on pads as they are labeled in the pad layout.